NYSE and TSX - OPY

 in connection with its equity incentive plan and other employee benefit plans.

-(a U.S. broker-dealer) and Oppenheimer Asset Management Inc., offers a wide
+(a U.S. broker-dealer) and Oppenheimer Asset Management Inc., offers a full

-management services from 86 offices in 21 states and through local
+range of services from 88 offices in 21 states and 2 foreign jurisdictions.
+In

-and servicing.
-In addition, through its subsidiary, Freedom Investments, Inc.
+addition, through its subsidiary, Freedom Investments, Inc. and the BUYandHOLD

-and the BUYandHOLD division of Freedom, Oppenheimer offers online discount
+division of Freedom, the Company offers online discount brokerage and

-This press release includes certain "forward-looking statements" relating
+This press release may include certain "forward-looking statements"

-to anticipated future performance.
-For a discussion of the factors that could
+relating to anticipated future performance.
+For a discussion of the factors

-cause future performance to be different than anticipated, reference is made
+that could cause future performance to be different than anticipated,

-to the Company's Annual Report on Form 10-K for the year ended December 31,
+reference is made to the Company's Annual Report on Form 10-K for the year

 For further information: